The Reticulocyte Count test contains 1 test with 2 biomarkers.

 Test Preparation: No preparation required

-A reticulocyte count may be requested in the following situations:
+A reticulocyte count test may be ordered in the following situations:

 Reticulocytes are young red blood cells that have just been created.
 The number and/or percentage of reticulocytes in the blood is determined by a reticulocyte test, which is a reflection of recent bone marrow function or activity.